 - More generally, Party members will almost always act as if they personally witnessed the events of a given mission, despite the fact that most of them can't join your squad and thus had to remain on the ship.

-- When Saren attacks you at Virmire, even if you kick his ass taking while taking no shoots the cutscene will show him walking towards you and gripping your neck like if you had been beaten bad.
+- When Saren attacks you at Virmire, even if you kick his ass while taking no shoots the cutscene will show him walking towards you and gripping your neck like if you had been beaten badly.

 - In Halo 3, it is possible to drive a small quad bike (Mongoose) for the final level.
 After a massive Leap of Faith it changes to a cutscene, which features a Warthog vehicle.
 This is particularly jarring because the cutscene kicks in whilst you're flying through the air.